List of Doom ports: Super Nintendo

 The automap display takes advantage of the rotating and scaling abilities of the Super FX 2 chip, with the entire map spinning around the player's position rather than the player being portrayed with an arrow.
-Due to hardware limitations, no particles such as blood impacts, smoke, or bullet sparks are present.
-The chaingun is capable of single fire (although emptying one bullet still produces a doubled sound effect).
+In the Japanese version, the player is able to see enemies on the automap, a feature not present in the PC and many other ports of Doom.
+Due to hardware limitations, particles such as blood impacts, smoke, or bullet sparks are not present, and floors and ceilings are not textured.
+The chaingun is capable of firing a single bullet (although firing once still plays two firing sounds).
 Moreover, the shotgun does not fire seven individual shots as it does in the PC version, but rather functions like a hunting rifle.
 This allows the player to shoot (and be shot) from a distance using the shotgun with no decrease in power.
 This version of Doom features support for the SNES Mouse peripheral.